agscommunity/ags-legacy-archives/modules/README.md

 ## Workarounds

-## Boolean
+### Boolean

-If your module uses `bool` but you don't want to change it, you can declare this at the top of the script header or global script:
+If your module uses `bool` but you don't want to change it, you can "modernize" it by declaring these at the top of the script header or global script:

 ```agsscript
 #define bool int